Vedasree4/StyleSync/README.md

 🎯 Use Case
 Perfect for building personalized fashion experiences in retail apps or as a foundation for AI stylists.

-🚀 How to Run
-Clone the notebook or open it in Google Colab.

-Download the required datasets from Kaggle.

-Choose image input method: webcam or upload.

-View skin tone detection results and outfit suggestions.

-📷 Sample Output
-Detected Skin Tone: Tan

 Recommended Colors: Beige, Cream, Sea Green

-Outfit: Blue Topwear + Cream Bottomwear + Off-white Shoes